Table Of Contents

 2. Scalping

 I have used this method to good effect.
-Scalping is both the name of trading strategy and the name of a trader who employs it.
-This popular intraday trading strategy is perfect for leverage trading cryptocurrencies.
+Scalping is both the name of a trading strategy and the name of a trader who employs it.
+This popular intraday trading strategy is perfect for leveraging cryptocurrencies.
 The idea behind scalping is to place very small trades that take advantage of minute price movements during a trading session.
 Scalpers make use of electronic communications network (ECN) infrastructure that is fast and reliable to scalp and accumulate profits.
 Scalpers can open and close hundreds of trades in a day and make a small amount each time (while losing out on their fair share of trades of course).

-Scalpers must be disciplined and know to not deviate from their strategy as one wrong move chasing a larger profit could wipe out all the incremental gains they made on smaller trades.
+Scalpers must be disciplined and know not to deviate from their strategy, as one wrong move chasing a larger profit could wipe out all the incremental gains they made on smaller trades.
 Scalpers use leverage, but not irresponsibly, because if they overcommit on a losing trade, they stand to lose a lot of money.

-3. Gap trading
+3. Swing trading

 4. Trend trading